Townsville CityLibraries

-CityLibraries Townsville is a public library service serving the City of Townsville, Queensland, Australia.
+Townsville Citylibraries is a public library service serving the City of Townsville, Queensland, Australia.
 It has three permanent libraries, a mobile library service and a home service.
 It is operated by Townsville City Council.
-CityLibraries serves almost 200,000 residents of Townsville and surrounding areas.
-CityLibraries vision is "Connections for Life" and the mission is "Working with our community to connect people, information, learning and lifestyle".
+Citylibraries serves almost 200,000 residents of Townsville and surrounding areas.

 History

 Townsville was the first city in the state of Queensland to open a free public library service in 1938.

 In 1986, the Shire of Thuringowa became a separate city and the library service divided; the Aitkenvale and City Library became the Townsville Library Service, and Thuringowa Library became a separate library service.
 Each had their own mobile library, with Thuringowa operating in the northern suburbs and Townsville in the southern suburbs.
 In 2008, the cities of Townsville and Thuringowa were amalgamated.
 The new library service became known as CityLibraries Townsville.
 The book The History of Townsville Library Service: An institution of help and education by Richard Sayers was published in 2008.

 On amalgamation, four sections of service were created: Customer Service and Operations, Lifelong Learning, Information and Digital Services, and Collection Development.

 In 2015, following a Council restructure, the four sections were renamed Customer Experience, Learning and Information Services, Planning and Business Information, and Operations Support.

+In 2023, following the opening of Citylibraries Riverway, the overarching name of the libraries became known as Townsville Citylibraries, no longer with a capital L.

 Libraries

-Aitkenvale Library
+Citylibraries Aitkenvale

-CityLibraries Aitkenvale is located in the central suburb of Aitkenvale, first opened in 1971.
+Citylibraries Aitkenvale is located in the central suburb of Aitkenvale, first opened in 1971.
 The Aitkenvale Library has lounge rooms for the non-fiction collection.
 Its features include a meeting room with kitchen, separate Teen Area, and an Access Information Centre.
 There is free wireless internet available.

-Flinders Street Library
+Citylibraries Flinders Street

-CityLibraries Flinders Street has moved location several times in the Townsville CBD.
+Citylibraries Flinders Street has moved location several times in the Townsville CBD.
 It has been located on Level 1 of the Northtown Building since 2000.
 This library houses the Local History Collection and the Programmed Reading Collection.
 There is free wireless internet available.

-Thuringowa Central Library

-CityLibraries Thuringowa Central was opened in 1986 and is located in Thuringowa Central.
-This library is home to the Parents' Collection, an outdoor children's play area, and a cafe.
+Citylibraries Riverway

+Citylibraries Riverway was opened in 2023 and is located in the Riverway precinct.
+It is the new location for Citylibraries Thuringowa.
+It includes a creative hub for locals to create and record audio and video, 24-hour meeting and study rooms, a business lounge, parenting room, and 24/7 reservation pick up lockers.
 There is free wireless internet available.

+Citylibraries Thuringowa

+Citylibraries Thuringowa Central was opened in 1986 and was located in Thuringowa Central.
+This library was home to the Parents' Collection, an outdoor children's play area, and a café.
+In 2023 after the opening of Citylibraries Riverway, the Thuringowa branch was moved to the new location.